rancher/rancher.github.io/rancher/rancher-compose/index.md

 #### Example of Sidekicks in Rancher-Compose: Multiple services using the same service for `volumes_from`

 If you have multiple services that will be using the same container to do a `volumes_from`, you can add the second service as a sidekick of the primary service and use the same data container.
-Only a primary service can be a target of a load balancer, so please make sure the correct service is chosen as the primary service (i.e. the one with the sidekick labels).
+Since only the primary service can be a target of a load balancer, please make sure the correct service is chosen as the primary service (i.e. the one that will have the sidekick label).

 ```yaml
 test-data: